rupuck/multitier-webapps/README.md

 > 1. Design an architecture for Multi-tier web apps with docker or kubernetes.
 > 2. Build and Deploy the application in local environment.
 ## About the Project
-For this test, I will try to create multi-tier web apps using php with laravel framework that have connection with MySql database and Redis.
+For this test, I will use docker to create multi-tier web apps using php with laravel framework that have connection with MySql database and Redis.
 The web server will be handled by Nginx.
 ## Technical Specification

  - VirtualBox v.6.1.26